 You can easily prepare this homemade pumpkin spice Latte recipe.
 It is less expensive than the coffee shop version and lightly sweetened with maple syrup.

 The pleasure of making your edition is that you can customize this recipe endlessly to your tastes.
 You can make it almost a dessert with the whipped cream of your choice.
-You can also easily personalize Pumpkin spice latte can with the below suggestions.
+You can also easily personalize a Pumpkin spice latte can with the below suggestions.

 Pumpkin spice latte Ingredients